 Yes, absolutely!
 This recipe makes a large amount.
 To make a smaller portion, halve all the ingredients and bake in an 8×8″ square or 9″ cake pan instead.

-Yes, there are two ways to freeze soft dinner rolls — after they are baked OR before they are baked.
+Yes, this recipe freezes very well.
+You can freeze them 2 ways: after they are baked OR before they are baked.

 AFTER they are baked, cool completely.
 Then transfer to a ziploc baggie and store in the freezer.
 They should stay good for 1-2 months.
 To reheat, bake in a 350F oven until soft and warmed through.